Setup SNMP Traps

 Troubleshooting

 The SNMP device, will send a snmptrap to the IP address configured.
 That IP should have the snmptrapd process running on it.
 It will be listening on port 162 by default.
-The firewall should not be blocking the snmp device from sending to it on that port.
-When the snmptrapd process receives a new trap message, it passes it to the zabbix_trap_receiver.pl script, which will reformat it, and save it into the folder.
-The zabbix proxy or server, will read it from that folder, and if the ip address or hostname matches a configured host than it will by default appear in the hosts snmp trap fallback item on the Zabbix server.
+The firewall should not be blocking the SNMP device from sending to it on that port on that host.
+When the snmptrapd process receives a new trap message, it passes it to the zabbix_trap_receiver.pl script, which will reformats it, and save it into the /tmp/zabbix_traps.tmp folder.
+The Zabbix proxy or server, will then read the updates from that file, and if the IP address or hostname matches a configured host inside Zabbix, then it will by default appear in the hosts snmptrap.fallback item on the Zabbix server.

 The host configuration on the Zabbix server should be configured with an SNMP interface and 1 or more snmptrap items.